jayJs/node-jay/README.md

 Database via Parse
 Backend via Parse

 Front-end tools:
 jQuery
 Bootstrap
 Animate.css - css animations
 momentJs - date manipulations
 crossroads.js - routing
 html5shiv, respond - compatibility
 Bower - package management

 MVCish framework for jQuery
 jQuery code is divided into 3 parts:
 Model - here you decide, which function for view gets called.
-Views - here you define which div-s are shown for this view and call.
+Views - here you define which div-s are shown for this view and which controller function get's called.
 Controller - here you keep the logic of this view, for example which API gets called.